ImanolRP/numbers2words/README.md

-# numbers2words
+# Numbers to Words (Java)

-This library will offer the posibility to translate numbers from numeric value to words.
+This library translate numbers from numeric value to words.